My worst mental block happened back in 2008 while giving a lecture.

 One thing that I’ve found tremendously helpful is to relax while studying.
 Like Pavlovian conditioning, it seems to help bring the feeling of relaxation back when drawing upon the material.
 Although not entirely scientific, the advantage this brings possibly relates to what is called context dependent memory.

-Expand Your Context
+Four: Expand Your Context

 One reason we experience memory blocks that we can’t get out of is that we simply don’t have a wide enough frame of reference.